 - International flights / airfare

-- Rental of equipment like a sleeping bag or down jacket (you can do this in Kathmandu prior to the trek)
+- Rental of equipment like a sleeping bag or down jacket (you can do this in Kathmandu before the trek)

 - General trekking gear such as walking poles